 Travel tips

-Here are some travel tips to make your travels more efficient.
+Here are some travel tips to make your journey smooth and enjoyable.

 Travel to Iceland

-Iceland is an island in the middle of the North Atlantic Ocean, so ground travel is out of the question.
-Although there are ferries and cruises that travel to Iceland, we really do recommend flying.
+Iceland is an island in the North Atlantic Ocean, so ground travel isn’t an option.
+While ferries and cruises are available, we strongly recommend flying for convenience.

-The closest international airport to Reykjavik is Keflavik International Airport (KEF), located 45km (27mi) Southwest of Reykjavik.
+The closest international airport to Reykjavik is Keflavik International Airport (KEF), located 45 km (27 miles) southwest of the city.

 Visa requirements

 Iceland is part of the European Economic Area (EEA) and the Schengen Area.
-Although traveling from within Schengen does not require traveling with a passport, we do recommend having a passport to avoid any hassle.
+Travelers within Schengen don’t require a passport, but carrying one is advisable.

 Arriving in Iceland

-The legal drinking age in Iceland is 20 years and smoking and vaping is illegal for anyone under the age of 18.
+The legal drinking age in Iceland is 20, and smoking or vaping is prohibited for anyone under 18.

 Traveling to and from the airport